soujo05/legal_ai_assistant/README.md

 ### Configuration

 - Set up API keys in `.env` file (e.g., `GROQ_API_KEY``)
-- Here as i deployed this project, the api keys are stored in st.secret
+- Here as I deployed this project, the api keys are stored in st.secret

 ## Usage